paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-distribution.md

   * If the source is `MessageSource::Peer(sender)`:
     * check if `peer` appears under `known_by` and whether the fingerprint is in the `known_messages` of the peer.
 If the peer does not know the block, report for providing data out-of-view and proceed.
 If the peer does know the block and the knowledge contains the fingerprint, report for providing replicate data and return.
-    * If the message fingerprint appears under the `BlockEntry`'s `Knowledge`, give the peer a small positive reputation boost, add the fingerpring to the peer's knownledge only if it knows about the block and return.
+    * If the message fingerprint appears under the `BlockEntry`'s `Knowledge`, give the peer a small positive reputation boost, add the fingerprint to the peer's knowledge only if it knows about the block and return.
     Note that we must do this after checking for out-of-view and if the peers knows about the block to avoid being spammed.
     If we did this check earlier, a peer could provide data out-of-view repeatedly and be rewarded for it.
     * Dispatch `ApprovalVotingMessage::CheckAndImportAssignment(assignment)` and wait for the response.